What Was I Thinking? Handling the Amygdala Hijack

 Remember that time when you put the child you care for back to bed for the fourth time?
-Your thoughts suggest a level of desperation and wishful thinking hoping that tonight it will only be four times’ (please), because goodness knows how much longer you can go without a good night’s sleep and just you hear the pitter-patter of her feet down the hallway.
+Your thoughts suggested a level of desperation and wishful thinking, hoping that tonight it will only be four times (please), because goodness knows how much longer you can go without a good night’s sleep, just as you hear the pitter-patter of her feet down the hallway.
 Sound familiar?

 What happens next is a blur: the hot head, those desperate thoughts “Oh no, come on, will you just go to sleep?
-This is ridiculous, I can’t do this anymore, I must be the worst carer ever, I need a break,” the racing heart rate, that sinking feeling in your stomach and for the next 20 secs it’s as if you leave your body and something possesses your body and takes it over.
+This is ridiculous, I can’t do this anymore, I must be the worst carer ever, I need a break”, the racing heart rate, that sinking feeling in your stomach, and for the next 20 seconds it’s as if you leave yourself and something else possesses your body and takes it over.

 If you could see inside your brain right now, you would notice that your amygdala has just hijacked your brain.